thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

       drwxrwxrwt.
 14 root **nutanix**  1024 Dec 21 03:16 tmp

-After we have achieved this, let’s re-run the report to see if this change has been detected
+After we have achieved this, let’s re-run the report to see if this change has been detected.

+#.
+Run the following commands:

 ``sudo -u root ./root/report_stig.sh``

 ``sudo -u root grep -A 4 -B 1 "All world-writable directories " /home/log/STIG-report-**-**-****-**-**-**``

 You should see a “no” this time, indicating a finding.
+#.
 So now you can manually run the salt call to fix this vulnerability:

 ``sudo -u root salt-call state.sls security/CVM/fdpermsownerCVM``